With U.S. healthcare bill in disarray, Republicans demand revamp

-WASHINGTON Senate Republican leaders faced calls from critics within the party on Wednesday for major changes, rather than mere tinkering, to a major healthcare bill if they are to salvage their effort to repeal major parts of the Obamacare law.
+WASHINGTON Senate Republican leaders faced calls from critics within the party on Wednesday for substantial changes, rather than mere tinkering, to a major healthcare bill if they are to salvage their effort to repeal major parts of the Obamacare law.

 In a big setback to the seven-year Republican quest to undo Democratic former President Barack Obama's signature legislative achievement, U.S. Senate Majority Leader Mitch McConnell on Tuesday abandoned plans to get the bill passed this week.

-McConnell, with his reputation as a master strategist on the line, put off a vote until after next week's Independence Day recess, when it became apparent he would not muster the 50 votes needed for passage.
+McConnell, with his reputation as a master strategist on the line, put off a vote until after next week's Independence Day recess, after it became apparent he would not muster the 50 votes needed for passage.

 Acknowledging demands from fellow Republicans for more input into retooling the legislation, McConnell said on the Senate floor, "Senators will have more opportunities to offer their thoughts as we work toward an agreement."